christianstenbro/eSYMb_similarity_git/README.md

 Currently, the image files are not included in the repository (to make commits more swift).

 I have uploaded a single folder to the OneDrive containing all drawings from study 1, 2 and 3 (called 'all_drawings') This folder should be placed inside the '/_static/similarity/images' folder.
+Alternatively, all drawing .png files from the respective study folders can be combined into a new 'all_drawings' folder, to save download time (if you already have the files locally).

 To test the project: